muddery/muddery/README.md

 muddery -i start
 ```

-The login the game as superuser or builder.
+Then login the game as superuser or builder.
 Run
 ```
 @datainfo #2=limbo
 @batchbld
 ```

 The tutorial world will be loaded into the game.